 Have you been charged with a misdemeanor or felony crime?
 If so, you need an experienced misdemeanor defense lawyer on your side.
-The criminal defense lawyers at Wilson, Reives & Silverman are ready to fight for your rights and represent you in court.
+The criminal defense lawyers at Wilson, Reives, Silverman & Doran are ready to fight for your rights and represent you in court.

 Misdemeanors are less serious than felonies, but the penalties for a conviction can still be quite harsh.
 Possible penalties include fines, jail time, community service, and court-ordered participation in drug rehab or mental-health counseling programs.